davides93/charts/charts/chatwoot/README.md

 ::Redis::Alfred.delete(::Redis::Alfred::CHATWOOT_INSTALLATION_ONBOARDING)
 ```

 10. Load the Chatwoot web url, log in using the old credentials and verify the contents.
 Voila!
-Thats it!!
+That's it!!

 ### To 0.9.x